 All manuscripts are reviewed by at least two referees.
 We utilize a blind referee system of review.

 Articles are posted as HTML files.
+There are no charges for publishing.
 We format the articles, but ask you to adhere to the following guidelines:

 - Manuscripts should be submitted in WORD format to: Journal of E-Media Studies